-Argentina’s embrace of heterodox economic policies has resulted in a highly distorted economy with persistently high inflation.
-Businesses and consumers are constrained by a widespread set of trade, financial, capital, price, and foreign exchange controls.
-The country’s current program with the International Monetary Fund requires fiscal discipline in order to receive disbursements.
-Initial projections had GDP increasing by 3.6 percent in 2022, but that estimate preceded Russia’s invasion of Ukraine and the global impacts it has caused.
-Moreover, political discord among the government has affected market confidence, likely affecting growth estimates.
+Argentina’s economic policies have resulted in a highly distorted economy with persistently high inflation and a massive fiscal deficit.
+Businesses and consumers are constrained by a series of trade, financial, capital, price, and foreign exchange controls.
+The country’s current program with the International Monetary Fund requires fiscal discipline in order to receive disbursements, necessary to mitigate the impacts of economic volatility.
+However, political discord among the government affects market confidence and growth estimates, especially in a presidential election year.

-Additionally, in an effort to protect domestic production vis-à-vis imports and preserve its foreign exchange reserves, the Argentine government imposes import barriers and regulatory burdens that adversely affect foreign products and services.
-Importers experience delays or denials of licenses to import intermediate goods and inputs, and face strict limitations on their ability to access foreign currency to pay for imported goods or services.
+Additionally, in an effort to protect domestic production vis-à-vis imports and preserve its foreign exchange reserves, the Argentine government has imposed import barriers and regulatory burdens that adversely affect foreign products and services.
+Importers experience severe delays of licenses to import intermediate goods, inputs, and services, and face strict limitations on their ability to access foreign currency to make international payments.

 Other business challenges include persistent and systemic corruption, a lack of regulatory coherence, weak intellectual property rights protection, inefficient customs and legal processes, poor infrastructure, costly labor, and the limited availability of financing.